USA Tuesday Night Fights: Rebroadcasts

 In June 2006, CSI Sports, through its FIGHT SPORTS division, began airing a compilation of some of the best knockouts from the Tuesday Night Fights series titled USA Tuesday Night Fights: Knockouts! on pay-per-view.
-Narrated by current Washington Redskins play-by-play man Larry Michael, the sixty-minute series featured various fights from throughout the years.
-Common features were "In Case You Missed It...", featuring some memorable moments from Tuesday Night Fights, "KO Time", which featured very quick knockouts, and "Who Won This One?", which was the last fight of the program and was promoted several times during the broadcast with viewers encouraged to pick which of the two men won the bout.
+Narrated by Washington Redskins play-by-play man Larry Michael, the sixty-minute series featured various fights from throughout the years.
+One of the segments featured on the show was called "In Case You Missed It...", this segment featured some memorable moments from "Tuesday Night Fights", another segment called "KO Time", featuring very quick knockouts that were a big hit with the fans, and "Who Won This One?", the segment features the last fight of the program.
+It is promoted several times during the broadcast, and viewers are encouraged to pick which of the two men won the bout..
 Reruns of this series air across the country on various sports channels, including MSG Plus.

 The Tuesday Night Fights: Knockouts! series was also released on DVD in a two-volume box set.

 CSI later came out with a series called Wide World of Fights, which has a much broader scope and includes mixed martial arts, kickboxing, and other combat sports footage in addition to some of the fights that were originally part of the Tuesday Night Fights compilation series.
 This series also airs on many of the same stations that carry Tuesday Night Fights: Knockouts!.
 CSI also airs old episodes of Tuesday Night Fights as part of its Fight Sports World Championship Boxing series, which rebroadcasts fights from the past.